dart-lang/site-www/src/language/concurrency.md

 }
 ```

-When this code is processed by the event loop, it will immediately call the
+When this code reaches the event loop, it immediately calls the
-first clause - `http.get`, and return a `Future`.
-It will also tell the event
+first clause -- `http.get`, and returns a `Future`.
+It also tells the event
-loop to take note that sometime in the future, a specific event will happen (
+loop to take note that sometime in the future, a specific event will happen
-which is in this case an HTTP response), and when that event happens, it should
+(in this case, an HTTP response), and when that event happens, it should
 execute the callback passed to `then`.

 ![Figure showing async events being added to an event loop and holding onto
 a callback to execute later.](/assets/img/language/concurrency/async-event-loop.png)

-This same model is basically how the event loop handles all other
+This same model is generally how the event loop handles all other
 asynchronous events in Dart, such as [`Streams`][].

 [`Streams`]: {{site.dart-api}}/{{site.data.pkg-vers.SDK.channel}}/dart-async/Stream-class.html